MindTouch/mindtouch-http.php/README.md

 $plug = $plug->withPreInvokeCallback(function(XUri $uri, IHeaders $headers) {
 });

-// maybe we want to attach some special handlin that always executes when we receive an HTTP response?
+// maybe we want to attach some special handling that always executes when we receive an HTTP response?
 $plug = $plug->withPostInvokeCallback(function(HttpResult $result) {

     // perhaps there is special behavior to always trigger based on the HTTP response status code?